MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/framework/documentationLink/README.md

 ## {{page.title}}

-It is very useful to have links to the appropriate complete documentation for your app within the app itself.
+It is very useful to have links to the appropriate documentation for your app within the app itself.
 The `documentationLink` widget puts such a link on your page.

-## documentationLinkUI arguments
+### documentationLinkUI arguments

 The `documentationLinkUI` function takes a single argument in addition to 'id':